Mark-MDO47/CforArduinoClass/03_YakityYak/README.md

 ## Introduction
 [Back to Top](#notes "Back to Top")<br>
 In this section we will investigate reading input from the USB serial port and using it to affect our code operation.
+We will also look at a few C-language syntactical things, **for** and **while** loops, and **#define** macros for debugging.
+I left some debugging code in so you can see a couple of debugging techniques.

 Some of the code might get a little complicated.
 Don't worry, this is a first introduction so just try to follow the flow and get used to what code does.
-Also I left some debugging code in so you can see a couple of debugging techniques.
+We will cover many of these topics again in the [https://github.com/Mark-MDO47/ArduinoClass](https://github.com/Mark-MDO47/ArduinoClass "Link to Arduino Class").

 **Table Of Contents**
 * [Top](#notes "Top")